edahelsinki/corand/README.md

 This repository contains constrained randomization (CORAND) library that has been described in:

-> Kai Puolamäki, Emilia Oikarinen, Andreas Henelius.
+> Kai Puolamäki, Emilia Oikarinen, Andreas Henelius, 2021.
 Guided Visual Exploration of Relations in Data Sets.
-Journal of Machine Learning Research, 22(96):1−32, 2021. <http://jmlr.org/papers/v22/19-364.html>
+Journal of Machine Learning Research, 22(96):1−32. <http://jmlr.org/papers/v22/19-364.html>

 Other related manuscripts by us: